'Adult Journalist’s Mom Defends Him From Seth Rogen'

-Category: World Politics Hits: 1It doesn't take much to make it onto Fox News these days, so when a Hollywood actor got into a Twitter spat with a right-wing journalist from Canada over accidentally using dog shampoo that was enough for a Fox News segment these days, this one called "Journalist's Tweet Sparks Attack From The Left."
+Category: World Politics Hits: 3It doesn't take much to make it onto Fox News these days, so when a Hollywood actor got into a Twitter spat with a right-wing journalist from Canada over accidentally using dog shampoo that was enough for a Fox News segment these days, this one called "Journalist's Tweet Sparks Attack From The Left."
 Source: Mediaite You may remember how last week, Twitter had a big laugh over Quillette editor Jonathan Kay saying that he’s been using dog shampoo for “the last few months.”
 On Monday night, Kay appeared on Fox News for a segment described in the chyron as “Journalist’s Tweet Sparks Attack from the Left.”
 (Another chyron that ran during the segment said “Adult Journalist’s Mom Defends Him from Seth Rogen.”)
 Kay told Mark Steyn — guest-hosting Fox News Primetime — “it was supposed to be this self-deprecating joke” and he was surprised later to see “Seth Rogen calling me names.”
 He responded to Rogen’s tweets in particular and said he was “disappointed” because he’s a fan.

 Read more https://crooksandliars.com/2021/02/adult-journalist-s-mom-defends-him-seth